 Paladin Deity mod (BG3)

 One of the strangest flaws of the Paladin is the lack of a deity to pick, but the BG3 Paladin Deity mod fixes that.
-Only Clerics get that option, despite Paladins (lore-wise) following a deity to who they vow their oath; hinting at this canceled feature in the backend.
+Only Clerics get that option, despite Paladins (lore-wise) following a deity to whom they vow their oath, hinting at this canceled feature in the backend.
 This fanmade tweak should smooth over that glaring omission, allowing you to pick between the same gods the Clerics follow.

 5th Edition Spells mod (BG3)